roosterMAP/rmKit-docs/docs/source/utils.rst

 Toggles the visibility of a set of world axes drawn over the current selection that displays the world space dimensions.

+* Toggling ``Use Background Face Sel`` on will force the dimensions tool to measure the face selection while in vert or edge mode.

 .. note::
 	* Bind in the addon Preferences in the ``3D View`` context or access it in the rmKit-Utils section of the tools panel.